When and When Not to Embrace New Technology

 Back in the ’90s, spurred by customers’ requests for an automated system, AMS developed the Envirodrill.
 The machine innovatively combined auger and direct push capabilities.
 Since then, the company has moved onto a line with more of a direct push function, PowerProbe.
 “So we’ve been through several different design changes,” Chipps says.
 “And we’ve just continued to increase capabilities and design changes with different hydraulic capabilities, different engines that are made available this day in age.
 We’re able to do different things to make a smoother, better running system.”

 For example, AMS recently switched to a Tier 4 diesel engine in a lot of its rigs, which Chipps says brings increased efficiency and cleaner burning diesel.
-They have also switch to different hydraulic hammers to increase depth capabilities.
+They have also switched to different hydraulic hammers to increase depth capabilities.
 A key concern of the company is the health of the environment, which has led to the implementation of cutting-edge technology, from oils to engines, to keep sites as clean as possible.

 Rick says he likes to come out with a new product about every three years, which requires forward thinking.
 His engineers are helpful in suggesting changes that will increase power without increasing size, while making systems as operator-friendly as possible.
 “Tooling is a big factor within the sampling industry because everything changes and they need to have different tooling to sample different types of soil and sludges and pond bottoms and lakes and streams.”